13 Top Careers in Food & 5 Exciting Benefits They Offer

 Many bed and breakfast (B&B) owners would tell you that their work is a labor of love.
 You need to enjoy meeting and engaging with people of all backgrounds, providing memorable hospitality in your home, and serving your guests delicious food.
 And there are good opportunities in the B&B industry.
-In fact, revenue for the bed and breakfast industry grew at a yearly rate of 4.4 percent from 2014 to 2019.5
+In fact, revenue in the bed and breakfast industry grew by 5.2 percent in 2023.

 A growing number of travelers are seeking the personalized experiences that B&Bs can offer over larger resorts and hotels.
 Along with free breakfasts, B&Bs often include free parking, Wi-Fi connections, and even evening wine and appetizer services.
 Guests may also benefit from personalized trip planning and transportation services, all of which are typically included in the price of their stay.

 Because bed and breakfasts are privately owned businesses, salary data is not available.
 But if you are running a small four-room B&B that operates on an average of 50-percent capacity (which is realistic for a B&B over the course of a year), you can expect to earn approximately $62,000 per year.
 That is based on a nightly rate of $85 and does not take into account your operational costs.
 Of course, the amount that you earn is based on a number of factors including the area in which you are based, how much you charge a night, if you provide add-on services, and your occupancy rate (which typically improves over time as your business becomes more known).